davs3275/sbs/med/collier.md

 ---
 5.32.
 Why should skill and knowledge be disturbed at the censures of ignorance?
-But who are these knowing and skilful people ?
+But who are these knowing and skilful people?
 Why, those who are acquainted with the original cause and end of all things, with that reason that pervades the mass of matter, renews the world at certain periods, and governs it through all